 How are MicroDOTS applied?

 MicroDOTS are immersed in either a water-based or solvent-based adhesive, depending upon the application.
-They are applied with a brush-wand applicator (similar to a pen) or with a pressure-pak spray can, also depending upon the particular application.
-Normally, several MicroDOTS are applied with each brush-stroke or spray, and items are often marked in more than one location.
+They are normally applied with a brush-wand applicator (similar to a pen), with a pressure-pak spray can, with a cotton bud, or a small foam/brush applicator, also depending upon the particular application.
+Normally, several MicroDOTS are applied with each brush-stroke, spray, or dab, and items are often marked in more than one location.
 So, any single item may contain hundreds or even thousands of MicroDOTS.
 Full application instructions are included with each kit.

 Can MicroDOTS be removed from an item?

 Once the adhesive is fully cured, MicroDOTS can only be removed by an abrasive material such as a scalpel, knife, sandpaper or heavy acid.
 These actions will most certainly damage the item, rendering its resale value for a thief, minimal.
 And because a single item may contain many MicroDOTS, a thief can never be sure he has removed all the MicroDOTS – and Police only need to find and read a single MicroDOT to identify the rightful owner.

 MicroDOTS provide proof of ownership of an item.
 In association with warning signs, warning labels and item stickers, would-be criminals are deterred in knowing items are marked for Police identification.
 No criminal wants to be caught with identifiable items that can place them at the scene of the crime.
 MicroDOTS are so small, they are very difficult to find, and it’s almost impossible to remove all of them from an item.
 So, items protected by MicroDOTS are better left alone by a would-be thief.

 MicroDOTS can be applied to almost any item of value, real or intrinsic.